MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 ## Task controls

-Much of the work with tasks is accomplished either in the task pane details pane or via controls on the task card  or on the task flow canvas.
+Much of the work with tasks is accomplished either in the task details pane or via controls on the task card or on the task flow canvas.

-Select a task to display the task details side pane.
+Select a task to display the task details pane.
 The following image shows the main controls for working with tasks.

 :::image type="content" source="./media/task-flow-work-with/task-details-side-pane.png" alt-text="Screenshot explaining the task details pane.":::